wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

       attempted to fix this by adding a second example zone (example.org) with the wildcard instead.

+   o  More helpful changes (in a pull request, thanks!) from Matthijs

+   o  Included Mark Andrew's useful explanation of how to tell ENT from
+      NXD as an Appendix.

    -03 to -04:

    o  Working group does want the "positive" answers, not just negative
       ones.
-This requires readding what used to be Section 7, and a bunch of cleanup, including:
+This requires reading what used to be Section 7, and a bunch of cleanup, including:

       *  Additional text in the Problem Statement